debjit/php-ai-hub/README.md

   - `composer ai-hub:reset` — cleans and re-publishes the default stubs into your app.
   - `composer ai-hub:add {provider} [--force|-f] [--tests|-t]` — add/scaffold a provider’s files into your app from stubs.
   - `composer ai-hub:remove {provider} [--force|-f]` — remove a provider’s scaffolded files from your app.
-- Ships with stubs for OpenAI, plus shared contracts/utilities.
+- Ships with provider-agnostic shared stubs plus provider-specific stubs (e.g., OpenAI).
+Shared stubs are installed first; provider stubs layer on top.
 There is no default provider; you must explicitly add one.

 ## Requirements